esbanarango/ember-model-validator/README.md

 ### [Live demo & Documentation](http://esbanarango.github.io/ember-model-validator/)

-[`Ember addon`](https://www.emberaddons.com/), which adds validation support to your _Ember Data_ models on an explicit and easy way, without a bunch a validations files around or complicated structure.
+Add validations to your _Ember Data_ models on an explicit and easy way, without a bunch a validations files around or complicated structure.

 This README outlines the details of collaborating on this Ember addon.